section-engineering-education/engineering-education/content/articles/encapsulation-in-c++/index.md

 ### Data Hiding in relation to Encapsulation
 The technique of merging data and operations into a unified piece is known as **data hiding**.
 Data hiding is based on the idea of concealing data inside a class to restrict straight accessibility from beyond the class.
-It aids programmers in creation of classes with distinct data sets and functionalities.
+It aids programmers in the creation of classes with distinct data sets and functionalities.
 It prevents unwanted infiltration from other program classes.
 Data hiding conceals class data set components, but encapsulation conceals class data sections as well as private functions.
 You must now be familiar with access specifiers to comprehend data hiding.
 The class data is typically private, whereas the functions are open.
 The data is buried to protect it from unintentional modification.
 ### Roles of Access Specifiers in Encapsulation
-Access modifiers, also referred to as **access specifiers**, are used in C++ to hide data.
-Class members can have varying levels of accessibility based on the type of accessspecifier used.
-The three types of Access Modifiers namely public Modifiers, Private Modifiers, and Protect Modifiers.
+Access specifiers are used to hide data in C++.
+Class members can have varying levels of accessibility based on the type of access specifier used.
+The three types of Access Modifiers are public Modifiers, Private Modifiers, and Protect Modifiers.
 ## Private Access Modifiers
 When a data component or member function is set private, it can be accessed and cannot be viewed by anybody outside the class.
 A fault is produced when accessed by an object that is not a member of the class.
 ## Public Access Modifiers